siomarapantarotto/ATMConsulting/README.md

 ## Setup
 To run this project, just download the project directory to your "AndroidStudioProjects" folder and run it.

-## How to contribute
+## Thanks and how to contribute
 Thanks for spending some time viewing ATM Consulting APP!

 Contributions are more than welcome.

 Please, feel free to contact me for more information.

 [siomara.com.br](http://www.siomara.com.br)